 A rather large and robust mining bee with a striking red abdomen.
-Females have a rather squamous, cropped orange thoracic pile which helps to distinguish it with Andrena nilotica, with which it can sometimes fly.
+Females have a rather squamous, cropped orange thoracic pile which helps to distinguish it from Andrena nilotica, with which it can sometimes fly.
 Males possess a longer haired thoracic pile of similar colouration to the female.
 Both sexes have an orange-red abdomen with faint buffish hairs, largely orange legs and pale facial hairs.
-The head is also rather thick.
+The head is also rather deep-set, extending further behind the ocelli than most other Andrena.
 This species was separated from Andrena pruinosa as a distinct species in 2023.
-It is endemic to Spain.
+It is usually much more strongly marked with red colouration than A. pruinosa, but for intermediate specimens it is best to check the length of the antennal segments (segment 3 is much longer in A. parata).
+This species is endemic to Spain.

 Distribution: Restricted to the eastern half of Spain.